 Generally speaking, we’re not too interested in car news that emerges from Korea.
 They’re safe, sell well, reliable, and about as interesting as watching paint dry or sorting your sock drawer.
 However, when Hyundai lifted the lid earlier this week on a mid-engine, rear wheel drive hatchback with 220kW/380Nm, we were mildly interested.
 Hyundai reliability and 220kW is an intriguing proposition.

-The RM16 follows on from the hyundai dealer by taking a 2.0L four-cylinder engine turbocharged engine and putting it where you’d expect to find the back seats.
+The RM16 follows on from other vehicles found at a hyundai dealer by taking a 2.0L four-cylinder engine turbocharged engine and putting it where you’d expect to find the back seats.
 The concept car that takes the shape of the popular Veloster features a chassis made from space frame material to make it more rigid and reduce weight.

 The RM16 concept doesn’t make any great mechanical leaps from its predecessors, instead, it builds on the idea and evolving the design.
 The RM16 features an electronically controlled limited slip differential, speed sensitive electric rear wing and a variable sport’s exhaust- all features normally associated with high-performance sports cars.
 Take your car to a Miami car inspection to be sure your car is safe to drive.